Continuous Glucose Monitors (CGM): All Your Questions Answered

 How to choose a CGM device?

 A CGM is still a medical device, so you’ll need a prescription to purchase it.
 When deciding which one to choose, consult with your doctor first about the options that are available to you.
-January.ai uses the Abbott FreeStyle Libre, which you can learn more about here.
+January.ai uses the Abbott FreeStyle Libre, and you can learn more about January AI's CGM here.